Religious Minorities in Pakistan

-Following these events, Pakistan has given over 1 million non muslims the right to vote.
+Since these events, Pakistan has given over 1 million non-Muslims the right to vote.
 The number rose to 4.43 million from 3.63 million since 2018.

+Despite new allegations of torture and extrajudicial killings emerging, the government of Pakistan has not taken adequate measures to hold law enforcement agencies accountable for these serious abuses.
+Additionally, Islamist militants have carried out attacks targeting law enforcement officials and religious minorities, resulting in the loss of dozens of lives.

+Pakistan's blasphemy laws illustrate one of the most extreme instances of this issue: Since 1990, over 62 individuals have fallen victim to vigilante violence linked to blasphemy accusations.
+The repercussions of this legal and political marginalization are acutely felt by religious minority groups, impacting their daily lives significantly.

 Religious minorities

 Demographics

-As per 2017 census, Pakistan have a population of 207,684,000.
+As per 2017 census, Pakistan has a population of 207,684,000.

 In 2012, according to the Government of Pakistan's National Database and Registration Authority (NADRA), the population of officially registered religious minorities in Pakistan was as follows: